LeanAutomation/liaa_utils_public_ros/README.md

 This repository contains common ROS packages and utils.

-/communication/ contains rosbridge, topic transformations and similar programs
+/communication/ contains rosbridge, topic transformations and similar programs<br>
---- tf_topic_tools: transforms a tf frame to string topic and viceversa.
+/communication/tf_topic_tools transforms a tf frame to string topic and viceversa.
 It allows tunneling through RosBridge.